Fuxi: Origin

+According to legend, the goddess of the Luo River, Mifei, was the daughter of Fuxi.
+Additionally, some versions of the legend state that she is Fuxi's consort.
+She drowned in the Luo River while crossing it and became the spirit of the Luo River.

 Creation legend

 According to the Classic of Mountains and Seas, Fuxi and Nüwa were the original humans who lived on the mythological Kunlun Mountain (today's Huashan).
 One day they set up two separated piles of fire, and the fire eventually became one.
 Under the fire, they decided to become husband and wife.
 Fuxi and Nüwa used clay to create offspring, and with the divine power they made the clay figures come alive.
 These clay figures were the earliest human beings.
-Fuxi and Nüwa were usually recognized by Chinese as two of the Three Sovereigns in the early patriarchal society in China (c.
+Fuxi and Nüwa are commonly recognized by the Chinese as two of the Three Sovereigns (along with Shennong) in the early patriarchal society in China (c.
 2600 BC), based on the myth about Fuxi establishing marriage ritual in his tribe.
 The creation of human beings was a symbolic story of having a larger family structure that included the figure of a father.

 Social importance

 On one of the columns of the Fuxi Temple in Gansu Province, the following couplet describes Fuxi's importance: "Among the three primogenitors of Huaxia civilization, Fu Xi in Huaiyang Country ranks first."
 During the time of his predecessor Nüwa, society was matriarchal.

-Fuxi taught his subjects to cook, to fish with nets, and to hunt with weapons made of bone, wood, or bamboo.
-He instituted marriage and offered the first open-air sacrifices to heaven.
+Fuxi taught his subjects to cook and various methods of hunting and fishing, including fishing with nets and hunting with weapons made of bone, wood, or bamboo.
+He instituted the basic family structure, as well as marriage, and offered the first open-air sacrifices to heaven.
 A stone tablet, dated AD 160, shows Fuxi with Nüwa.

-Traditionally, Fuxi is considered the originator of the I Ching, which work is attributed to his reading of the He Map (or the Yellow River Map).
+Traditionally, Fuxi is considered the originator of the methods of divination that were passed down through the ages before the I Ching.
+In other versions of the story, he is credited to the writing of some of the I Ching itself.
+His divination powers are attributed to his reading of the He Map (or the Yellow River Map).
 According to this tradition, Fuxi had the arrangement of the trigrams of the I Ching revealed to him in the markings on the back of a mythical dragon horse (sometimes said to be a tortoise) that emerged from the Luo River.
 This arrangement precedes the compilation of the I Ching during the Zhou dynasty.
 This discovery is said to have been the origin of calligraphy.
 Fuxi is also credited with the invention of the Guqin musical instrument, though credit for this is also given to Shennong and Yellow Emperor.

 The Figurists viewed Fuxi as Enoch, the Biblical patriarch.
+Alexander Catcott, a Hutchinsonian, identified Fuxi with the Biblical Noah (A Treatise on the Deluge).

+Fuxi and Nüwa were also thought to be gods of silk.